Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 Indeed, rules, institutions, practices and other social phenomena are not the result of intentional planning by a central authority.

-*Many of the greatest things man has accomplished are not the result of consciously directed thought, still less of a deliberately coordinated effort by many people, but of a process in which the individual plays a role he will never fully understand.* F. Hayek.
+*Many of the greatest things humanity has achieved did not result from consciously directed thought, and even less from a deliberately coordinated effort by many people, but from a process in which the individual plays a role he will never fully understand.* F. Hayek.

 Languages, for example, or customs, are things created by man.
 But none of them was conceived by a human being.
 They all emerged unplanned.
 The same goes for old currencies, such as metallic coins, or for a new currency like Bitcoin.
 These are *innovations without permission* that have been elected by the market.